finnito/Science/content/12phy/as91173/markdown/series-and-parallel-circuits.md

 ## Constructing Circuits

-Use the PhET simulation on Google Classroom to complete these questions:
+Use the [PhET simulation](https://phet.colorado.edu/sims/html/circuit-construction-kit-dc/latest/circuit-construction-kit-dc_en.html) to build these circuits:

 1. Create a series circuit with a bulb and a switch
 2. Create a parallel circuit with a bulb and a switch on each path, and one switch that controls the whole circuit.

----

-Measure the resistance of the circuit in PhET when you add resistors to the different circuit and try make a rule for what happens.
+3. Measure the resistance of the circuit in PhET when you add resistors to the different circuit and try make a rule for what happens.

 ---